 Through the air and on the way to destiny

 Overcomed the check in moment without major economic damage, I proceed to boarding.
 There was no problem, perhaps because of the lateness of the hour, it was 5:30 in the morning; they made me use the bulky baggage carousel and I also boarded the plane without a problem, this time the luggage went in and had to go directly to the final destination, that is, Donetsk.

 flying over Romania – By seeing the cloudy formation one could end up thinking about Dracula and his castle

-The officer from customs, adorned with a Russian-type peaked cap, that even if it rained, not even his shoulders would get wet, he doesn’t pay any attention to me and indicates with his head that I should keep going…
+The customs officer, adorned with a Russian-type peaked cap, that even if it rained, not even his shoulders would get wet, doesn’t pay any attention to me and indicates with his head that I should keep going…

 And I had even sprinkled the kites with a few handfuls of sand because they were both new and they could cause me problems and say that I could try to sell them once in the country, just … for nothing